jaxyfury/Ambariops/docs/PROJECT_REPORT.md

 While the MVP is complete, the following areas are planned for future development:

 *   **Real Ambari API Integration**: Replace the MSW mock client with a real HTTP client that communicates with a live Ambari backend.
+*   **User Onboarding Tour**: Implement an interactive, guided tour for new users to explain the core features of the application.
+*   **Customizable Dashboards**: Allow users to add, remove, and rearrange widgets on their dashboard to create personalized views.
 *   **Enhanced AI Features**: Expand the AI capabilities to include proactive alerting, root cause analysis, and automated remediation suggestions.
 *   **Advanced Table Features**: Add global filtering, advanced sorting, and column customization to all data tables.
 *   **Production Monitoring**: Integrate a monitoring service like Sentry or Datadog for error tracking and performance monitoring.